gutenbergtools/gutenbergsite/site/help/shakespeare.md

 <a name="other">Other versions</a>
 ==================================

-The 1700 and 2200 series are duplicates.
-They were originally created by different volunteers and had somewhat different layout, but since then they have been improved and each pair of titles are, or will be, identical.
+The 1700 and 2200 series are near-duplicates of each other.
+These Project Gutenberg books were originally created by different volunteers and had somewhat different layout, but since then they have been updated and each pair of titles are, or will be, identical.

 These have mostly not had errata reports applied (as of late 2023), and are mostly only available as plain text.

-The 1700 series (below) and 2200 titles have not been updated much, if at all.
+The 1700 series (<a href="copyright">below</a>) and 2200 titles have
+not been updated as much as the 1500 series and #100.
 Generally, readers are advised to instead choose from the 1500 series or #100.

 The 2200 series:
 * [A Midsummer Night,s Dream, by William Shakespeare](/ebooks/2242)